For characters in Zombies, see here.

 - Cigar Chomper: Can be seen smoking real big ones in the Campaign screen and in Singapore.

-- Dead All Along: Quite possibly, given the Freeze-Frame Bonus on Mission 1, that reveals that the player character seemingly died due to complications from their cybernetic surgery.
+- Quite possibly, given the Freeze-Frame Bonus on Mission 1, that reveals that the player character seemingly died due to complications from their cybernetic surgery.
 Thus, the entire campaign after Mission 1 would be an elaborate Dying Dream, likely enhanced by the DNI and Taylor's memories, since he interfaced with the player character while they were in a medically-induced coma.

 - Decoy Protagonist: See the Mind Screw addendum to Ambiguous Ending above.